Welcome to the Governors' page on the

 Alex Wheldon (Parent governor) retired June 2020

-You can contact any of the Governors in person or via the school office with comments or concerns relating to the school at any time.
+You can contact any of the Governors via the school office with comments or concerns relating to the school at any time.

 We value your feedback.